Leaderboard

 2 points

-If you were paying attention this was part of a conversation about the challenges of restarting college athletics in these times.
+23. If you were paying attention this was part of a conversation about the challenges of restarting college athletics in these times.
 When you bring people out of the houses and start interacting with people who may or may not have practiced safety then the risk of infection increases.
 I completely understand we can’t go on forever like this, but the countries that have had more open policies did a better job of containment early.
 We didn’t unfortunately.
-We have to increase tests and more importantly contact tracing.2 points
+We have to increase tests and more importantly contact tracing.

-Phyllis George is a legend.
+25. Phyllis George is a legend.
 Remember her well from NFL Today.
 Not sure how many folks know how big a deal it was to have a woman on the set of a major sports show.
 It was a huge deal, and she was truly a trailblazer.
 Really cool thing about her is she knew her stuff, and held her own on that set.
-Sorry to hear of her passing.1 point
+Sorry to hear of her passing.

 1 point